Finite Neural Networks as Mixtures of Gaussian Processes: From Provable Error Bounds to Prior Selection: Problem Formulation

-In what follows, because of its practical importance and the availability of closed-form solutions, we will introduce our methodological framework under the assumption that $p_{\parameters}$ is a multivariate Gaussian distribution that is layer- or neuron-wise correlated, i.e., $p_\vw = \Ndist(\mNdist_\vw, \vNdist_\vw)$ with $\vNdist_\vw=\diag(\vNdist_{\vw_0},\hdots,\vNdist_{\vw_K})$ and in the case of neuron-wise correlation $\vNdist_{\vw_k}=\diag(\vNdist_{\vw_{k,1}},\hdots,\vNdist_{\vw_{k,n_k}})$.
+In what follows, because of its practical importance and the availability of closed-form solutions, we will introduce our methodological framework under the assumption that $p_{\vw_k}$ is a multivariate Gaussian distributions for all $k$.
 We stress that this does not imply that the output distribution of the SNN, $p_{nn}(x)$, is also Gaussian; in fact, in general, it is not.
-Furthermore, we should also already remark that, as we will explain in Subsection \ref{subsec:SNN2GMM} and illustrate in the experimental results, the methods we present in this paper can be extended to more general (non-necessarily Gaussian) $p_w\in\probMeas_2(\cdot)$.
+Furthermore, we should also already remark that, as we will explain in Remark~\ref{remark:GenerlizationAlgoNonGaus} and illustrate in the experimental results, the methods we present in this paper can be extended to more general (non-necessarily Gaussian) $p_{\vw_k}\in\probMeas_2(\cdot)$.

-\begin{remark} The above definition of SNNs encompasses several stochastic models of importance for applications, including Bayesian Neural Networks (BNNs) trained with Gaussian Variational Inference methods such as, e.g., Bayes by Backprop \citep{blundell2015weight} or Noisy Adam \citep{zhang2018noisy}\footnote{The methods presented in this paper can be applied to other approximate inference methods such as HMC \citep{neal2012bayesian}, for which $p_w$ takes the form of a categorical distribution, as explained in Subsection \ref{subsec:SNN2GMM}.}, NNs with only a subset of stochastic layers \citep{tang2013learning}, Gaussian Dropout NNs \citep{srivastava2014dropout}, and NNs with randomized smoothing and/or stochastic inputs \citep{cohen2019certified}.
-The methods proposed in this paper apply to all of them.
-In particular, in the case of BNNs, in Section \ref{sec:experiments}, we will show how our approach can be used to investigate both the prior and posterior behavior, in which case, depending on the context, $p_w$ could represent either the prior or the posterior distribution of the weights and biases. \end{remark}
+\begin{remark} The above definition of SNNs encompasses several stochastic models of practical importance, including Bayesian Neural Networks (BNNs) trained with Gaussian Variational Inference methods such as, e.g., Bayes by Backprop \citep{blundell2015weight} or Noisy Adam \citep{zhang2018noisy}, NNs with only a subset of stochastic layers \citep{tang2013learning}, Gaussian Dropout NNs \citep{srivastava2014dropout}, and NNs with randomized smoothing and/or stochastic inputs \citep{cohen2019certified}.
+The methods proposed in this paper apply to all such models that assume the weight distributions of different layers are independent.
+In particular, in the case of BNNs, in Section \ref{sec:experiments}, we will show how our approach can be used to investigate both the prior and posterior behavior, in which case, depending on the context, $p_w$ could represent either the prior or the approximate posterior distribution of the weights and biases. \end{remark}